The 7 stages of Alzheimer’s dementia are also characterized as :

 - Usually require no assistance with eating or using the toilet

 Severe cognitive decline (Moderately severe or mid-stage Alzheimer’s disease)

-Memory difficulties continue to worsen, significant personality changes may emerge and affected individuals need extensive help with customary daily activities.
+Memory difficulties continue to worsen.
+Significant personality changes may emerge.
+Many affected individuals need extensive help with customary daily activities.

 At this stage, individuals may

-Lose most awareness of recent experiences and events as well as of their surroundings
+- Lose most awareness of recent experiences and events.

-Need help getting dressed properly; without supervision, may make such errors as putting pajamas over daytime clothes or shoes on wrong feet
+- Needs help getting dressed properly.
+Without supervision, may make such errors as putting pajamas on over daytime clothes.
+Or put shoes on wrong feet

 Stages of Alzheimer’s dementia 7